segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 - Using smaller audiences for real-time use cases, as data delivery is slower for large audiences.

 ## Frequently asked questions

-{% faq %}
-{% faqitem What's the difference between Trait Enrichment and ID Sync? %}
+#### What's the difference between Trait Enrichment and ID Sync?

-**Trait Enrichment** lets you map the traits data you've collected with Engage to use when syncing Engage Audiences and Journeys to destinations.
+**Trait Enrichment** lets you map the traits data you've collected with Engage to use when syncing audiences and Journeys to destinations.

-**ID Sync** lets you map the identities data gathered for a profile for use when syncing Engage Audiences and Journeys to destinations.
+**ID Sync** lets you map the identities data gathered for a profile for use when syncing audiences and Journeys to destinations.

-{% endfaqitem %}

-{% faqitem How do syncs differ between Audiences with Trait Enrichment and Audiences without Trait Enrichment? %}
+#### How do syncs differ between audiences with Trait Enrichment and audiences without Trait Enrichment?

-Trait Enrichment on existing Audience destinations doesn't automatically resync the entire audience.
+Trait Enrichment on existing audience destinations doesn't automatically resync the entire audience.
 Only new data flowing into Segment will adhere to the new trait criteria.

-{% endfaqitem %}

-{% faqitem Can I edit mappings once Segment syncs the Audience? %}
+#### Can I edit mappings once Segment syncs the audience?

 Yes, you can edit mappings in the Destination `Mappings` tab at any time.
 However, changes will only take place in subsequent audience syncs or in new audiences connected to the destination.

-{% endfaqitem %}

-{% faqitem Does Trait Enrichment guarantee match rate improvements? %}
+#### Does Trait Enrichment guarantee match rate improvements?

 No. Segment doesn't guarantee match rate improvements with Trait Enrichment.
 Match rates depend on data quality.

-{% endfaqitem %}
-{% endfaq %}